-During my time in the Department of War Studies I have contributed to seven collaborative multi-institution projects, including leading the communication measures work package on the 3-year EU FP7 Security funded PRIME project on the prevention, interdiction and mitigation of lone actor terrorism.
-I am currently undertaking a series of follow up studies to further explore the impact of public vigilance campaigns on reporting behaviours and the longer-term impacts of pre-event communication on intention to adopt protective health behaviours.
-I am also conducting research on improving the behavioural impact of communications under the auspices of the NIHR Health Protection Research Unit (HPRU) in Emergency Preparedness and Response.
+During her time in the Department of War Studies Dr Pearce has contributed to nine collaborative multi-institution projects, including leading the communication measures work package on the 3-year EU FP7 Security funded PRIME project on the prevention, interdiction and mitigation of lone actor terrorism.
+She is currently Principal Investigator on an 18-month project examining the impact of public health communications on the experiences and beliefs about Covid-19 vaccinations of minority ethnic groups in the UK that has been funded by the Economic and Social Research Council (ESRC) as part of UK Research and Innovation’s rapid response to Covid-19.
+She is also conducting research examining how risk perceptions and behavioural responses to health threats vary amongst different population groups under the auspices of the NIHR Health Protection Research Unit (HPRU) in Emergency Preparedness and Response.

 - Risk perception